If you would like a Nursery School place for your child, please contact school on: 0121 675 8876.

 3 and 4 Year Olds

-The Local Authority funds a free part time place of 15 hours for every child from the beginning of the term following their third birthday.
+Birmingham Local Authority funds a free part time place of 15 hours for every child from the beginning of the term following their third birthday.
 You can also pay for your child to top-up these hours to a full time place at a cost of £6 per hour.

-Please bring your child's birth certificate/passport and a proof of address for the parent/carer (recent utility bill or bank statement) when you come to register.
+When registering please bring your child's birth certificate/passport and a proof of address for the parent/carer-recent utility bill or bank statement.

 We will contact you either by letter, email or telephone when a place becomes available.